Type 1 vs Type 2 Diabetes: What’s The Difference?

 Most of the type 2 diabetics will not show symptoms for years together.

-The type 2 diabetics develop symptoms frequently as time lapses.
+Type 2 diabetics develop symptoms frequently as time lapses.

 Few type 2 diabetics don’t have symptoms altogether and do not even discover their situation until things get complicated.

-The type 1 diabetes symptoms develop swiftly mostly within many weeks; that’s why, it was earlier called Juvenile diabetes, and it develops either during childhood or adolescence.
+Type 1 diabetes symptoms develop swiftly mostly within many weeks; that’s why, it was earlier called Juvenile diabetes, and it develops either during childhood or adolescence.
 However, it may also develop in later stages of life.

 What Causes Diabetes?